- What Are They?

 - Celecoxib (Celebrex).

 NSAIDs are available by prescription or without a prescription (over-the-counter).
-They are also ingredients in many over the counter medications used for colds and minor aches and pain.
-They are administered orally as capsules, tablets, liquids, or by injection ketorolac (Toradol).
-Although not included in this review, NSAIDs are also used as eye drops for eye inflammation (for example, ketorolac tromethamine [Acular]).
+They also are ingredients in many over the counter medications used for colds and minor aches and pain.
+They are administered orally as capsules, tablets, liquids, or by injection (ketorolac, Toradol).
+Although not included in this review, NSAIDs also are used as eye drops for eye inflammation (for example, ketorolac tromethamine [Acular]).

 NSAIDs are taken regularly by approximately 33 million Americans and over 30 billion doses of NSAIDs are consumed annually in the United States.